Quadeatschool/QHProjectPortfolio-/READEME.md

 # Overview

-This is my projects portfolio
+This is my (Quade Hafen's) projects portfolio for programs I build as I learn how to become a software engineer.

 I have some basic things in here as it is my coding sandbox.

 My purpose here is recording my journey as a programer in a way that others have access to.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)